Skip to content

 If no, move onto the next question.

-Have you done at least one beginner machine learning course and would like to learn about deep learning/pass the TensorFlow Developer Certification?
+Have you done at least one beginner machine learning course and would like to learn about deep learning/TensorFlow?

 If yes, this course is for you.